mvolkmann/blog/src/swift/why-swift.md

 ### switch statement

-Switch statements must be exhaustive which means means they must either include a `case` that matches every possible value or they must include a `default` case.
+Switch statements must be exhaustive which means they must either include a `case` that matches every possible value or they must include a `default` case.